Hossein Wahid Khorasani: Fatimah's death

 Khorasani believes the attack of Fatimah's house holds a very high religious significance in the Shi'i creed.
 He leads a large mourning procession in Qom, on the anniversary of her death–in accordance to the third narration– annually, that sees hundreds of thousands of people participating in it.

-When the controversial marja' Sayyid Muhammad-Husayn Fadhlallah declared his opinion that the attack of the door was a myth, and deemed most stories as fiction, Khorasani along with Mirza Jawad Tabrizi and Sayyid Muhammad-Sadiq Rohani deemed him a "deviant".
+When the controversial marja' Mohammad Hussein Fadlallah declared his opinion that the attack of the door was a myth, and deemed most stories as fiction, Khorasani along with Mirza Jawad Tabrizi and Sayyid Mohammad Sadeq Rouhani deemed him a "deviant".

 Islamic Republic

-Khorasani stance on Iran's government has been relatively vague, and he has been considered–if anything–an indirect critic.
+Khorasani's stance on Iran's government has been relatively vague, and he has been considered–if anything–an indirect critic.
 He has been often quoted in his lectures to challenge the opinion of the supreme leader of Iran.

 Works

 Khorasani has written many books some of which have been translated into Urdu, Persian, Arabic, English, and other languages.